Finance - FINC

 FINC 4750 ADVANCED FINANCIAL MODELING (3) LEC.
 3. Pr.
 FINC 3750 and (FINC 4650 or FINC 4653).
 Departmental approval.
 The course teaches advanced financial modeling and valuation, including public and acquisition comparables, discounted cash flows, merger consequences and leveraged buyout analysis.

 FINC 4760 ADVANCED SECURITY ANALYSIS (3) LEC.
 3. Pr.
-FINC 4750.
-Departmental approval.
+FINC 4750 or Departmental approval.
 The course focuses on the comprehensive analysis of individual securities for potential inclusion in an actively managed investment portfolio.
 The course will cover the basics of traditional financial statement and valuation analysis in addition to macro-economic analysis, political analysis, technical analysis, derivatives, history of financial markets, commodities, competitive analysis, fixed income analysis, and trading.

 FINC 4900 DIRECTED STUDIES (1-3) IND.
 SU.
 Departmental approval.
 Advanced individual research and study in finance under the direction of a faculty member.
 Course may be repeated for a maximum of 6 credit hours.